dabit3/react-native-in-action/README.md

 #### Chapter 8

-How to use React context
+How to use Redux & React context